YinJC/uk-tex-faq/FAQ-webpkgs.md

----
-layout: page
-title: WEB systems for various languages
+# WEB systems for various languages
----

 TeX is written in the programming language WEB; WEB is a tool to implement the concept of ''literate programming''.